Vuelta a España: 1990–2000

 The first half of the 1990s was marked by the dominance of Swiss rider Tony Rominger, the first rider to win three times and win the race consecutively between 1992 and 1994.

 The fiftieth edition of the Vuelta, which was held in 1995, coincided with the change of dates.
-The Vuelta a España came to be held in September, and near the end of the season.
+The Vuelta a España came to be held in September, and near the end of the season as the last of the three Grand Tours of the year.
+This was done to attract more high-profile riders, who before had preferred to ride the Giro d'Italia or the Tour de France, which both took place very closely to the Vuelta's timeslot.
 That year Laurent Jalabert won all classifications, the second time this happened in the Vuelta (Rominger had done so in 1993).
-The Frenchman was also a four-time winner of the points classification, matching the previous record set by Kelly in the '80s.
+The Frenchman was also a four-time winner of the points classification, matching the previous record set by Sean Kelly in the '80s.

 In 1997, the tour started for the first time in a foreign country.
 They began in Lisbon, on the occasion of Expo '98.

 The ascent of the Alto de L'Angliru was part of a stage for the first time in 1999, with the victory of José María Jiménez, four-time winner of the mountains classification.
 The reputation of the climb grew rapidly because of its demanding nature.